open/close all folders

 - In Spartan Planet by A. Bertram Chandler, the lost colony is founded by a raging misogynist.
 Again, reproduction is artificial.
 As in ancient Sparta, babies with birth defects are left in the wilderness to die; here, lack of male parts is considered a defect.

 - Harry Harrison's novel Deathworld 2 is a Giving Radio to the Romans story set on a Lost Colony.
+The third part is about trying to mine ores on a planet inhabited by nomadic tribes which forbid permanent structures.

 - Keithland in The Cycle of Fire was founded when a ship was forced down on an uncharted world.
 All post-medieval technology was deliberately abandoned so their escaped alien prisoners wouldn't try to capture it.